MarcoDiFrancesco/LittleProjects/Notes/Networks.md

 - LS: node can advertise incorrect link cost, each node computes only its own table
 - DV: node can advertise incorrect path cost, each node’s table used by others, **error propagate** thru network

-## Inter-AS routing: BGP
+## BGP

 So far we studied how routing is performed within one AS.
 How about routing outside the AS, e.g., between different ISPs?
-This is done using **Border Gateway Protocol**.
+This is done using **Border Gateway Protocol** using a technique called Inter-AS routing.

 Border Gateway Protocol provides each AS: